Islamic world offers ways to help desperately poor Afghans - ExBulletin

 At the start of the summit, several participating countries called for a swift opening of the country’s banking system and, collectively, with the United Nations and international banking institutions, to provide assistance to Afghanistan.
 Pakistani Prime Minister Imran Khan addressed his remarks to the United States, urging Washington to drop the preconditions for releasing desperately needed funds and restarting Afghanistan’s banking systems.

-Khan appeared to offer the Taliban to go beyond their limits when it comes to educating girls, urging the world to understand cultural sensitivities and claiming that human rights and women’s rights have different meanings in different countries.
+Khan appeared to offer the Taliban a push beyond their limits when it comes to educating girls, urging the world to understand cultural sensitivities and claiming that human rights and women’s rights mean different things in different countries.
 Other speakers, including OIC President Hussain Ibrahim Taha, stressed the need to protect human rights, especially those of women and girls.

 This rally is about the Afghan people, said Qureshi, who warned that without immediate help Afghanistan was certain to collapse.
-The consequences would be horrific, ”he said, not only in Afghan lives lost to famine and disease, but also what would most certainly create a mass exodus of Afghans.
+The consequences would be horrendous, he said, not only in Afghan lives lost to famine and disease, but also which would most certainly create a mass exodus of Afghans.
 He predicted that chaos would spread, allowing terrorism and drug trafficking to flourish.

 Beyond that, Griffiths said, we need constructive engagement with the de facto authorities to clarify what we expect from each other.